Pepederalismo: Response to reception by Uson and Olivar

 Mocha Uson said that the buzz generated should be taken advantage by experts to explain the concept of federalism.
-Olivar in response to people seeing sexual innuendo to his dance were doing so out of "envy" and said that pepe is a reference to Filipino writer Jose Rizal's nickname and heroism while dede symbolizes love and refers to a breast of a mother.Olivar also said that he was not paid for his role in the video insisting he is already rich.
+Olivar in response to people seeing sexual innuendo to his dance were doing so out of "envy" and said that pepe is a reference to Filipino writer Jose Rizal's nickname and heroism while dede symbolizes love and refers to a breast of a mother.
+Olivar also said that he was not paid for his role in the video insisting he is already rich.

 Uson also released further statements in response to criticism and misrepresentation against her by online users in social media.
 She pointed out that it was only Olivar who danced in the video and that she herself did not, the video is not part of the government's official info drive for federalism and is part of a game show for her online blog stating that the video was recorded prior to her meeting with the Consultative Committee at Department of the Interior and Local Government on August 3, 2018.

 Aftermath

 The campaign on federalism for the Philippines as a whole failed to gain traction.
-President Rodrigo Duterte in 2021 remarked the lack of support for the issue in Congress.
+Just over six months before he has to step down, President Rodrigo Duterte in December 2021 remarked the lack of support for the issue in Congress.
 In mid-2019, a member of the Cabinet reportedly said the Pepederalismo video "poured very cold water on the federalism initiative".